-When our feeling of fear, anger or whatever hit home hard, what will get us through will be staying awake to these feelings without having them have to go away for us to stay centered and present.
-It is this presence which allows us to observe ourselves fully in the moment no matter what we are feeling and/or thinking.
+When our feeling of fear, anger, or whatever hit home hard, what will get us through will be staying awake to these feelings without having them have to go away for us to stay centered and present.
+It is this presence that allows us to observe ourselves fully at the moment no matter what we are feeling and/or thinking.

 This is a very subtle process for sure, but it is what it takes in order not to be swept up by a hoard of feelings and thoughts which will drop us right back into victim consciousness.
 But when and if this happens, it’s okay.
 Not all is lost.
 We are still able to get up, dust ourselves off, and continue on our hero’s journey.

 How To Make Changes In Your Life — Watching the Stress Diminish